stoiandan/Howdy/README.md

 # Howdy

 Howdy helps you discover all your local LAN machines, including macOS, Windows and Linux.
-It's able to tell your their _mDNS_ names, along with IP addresses.
+It's able to tell your their _mDNS_ names.

 ## How?